ianrelecker/cloudimageprep/README.md

 ## Repo Layout
 - `packer/`: Packer HCL templates, variables, versions (AWS and Azure).
 - `ansible/`: Ansible playbook and roles used during the AMI build.
-- `terraform/aws`: Terraform to launch an EC2 instance from the built AMI.
+- `terraform/aws-linux`: Terraform to launch a Linux EC2 instance from the built AMI.
+- `terraform/aws-windows`: Terraform to launch a Windows Server EC2 instance (from AMI/SSM path).
-- `terraform/azure`: Terraform to launch an Azure VM from the built Managed Image.
+- `terraform/azure`: Terraform to launch an Azure Linux VM from the built Managed Image.
+- `terraform/azure-windows`: Terraform to launch an Azure Windows VM from a Managed Image.
 - `.github/workflows/packer-validate.yml`: GitHub Actions workflow to run `packer init` and `packer validate` on PRs.

 ## Quickstart